 WIRE MESH CLIP PLACEMENT

 WIRE MESH CLIP PLACEMENT DIAGRAMS

-For the standard wire mesh system shown in red, the number of wire mesh clips needed per section is 7.
+For the standard wire mesh system shown in red, the number of wire mesh clips needed per section is 11.
+We recommend purchasing slightly more clips than needed in case of error.